Peer Review Policy

 Manuscripts rejected at this stage are insufficiently original, be plagiarized, have serious conceptual and/or methodological flaws, have poor grammar or English language, or are outside the aims and scope of the journal.

 Reviewers are matched to the paper according to their expertise.
-This journal uses double-blind peer review process by at least two reviewers.
+This journal uses double-blind peer review process by at least three reviewers.

 Please note that as part of the submission process you may be asked to provide the names of a number of peers who could be called upon to review your manuscript.
 Recommended reviewers should be experts in their fields and should be able to provide an objective assessment of the manuscript.
 Please be aware of any conflicts of interest when recommending reviewers.
 Examples of conflicts of interest include (but are not limited to) the below: